Chapter 17 : Love rule #16

 “Well, that wasn’t awkward at all.”

 I watched as a small drop of ice cream dripped down the cone, ran over Dad’s fingers and onto the table; a delicious, heady little pink drop of sugary energy.
 My tongue came out and wet my lips unconsciously, and my breath hitched.
-Head spinning in hunger, I wanted to hit myself for what I was about to say.
+My head spinning in hunger and I wanted to hit myself for what I was about to say.